Vadgoblin/colorscript-generator/README.md

-# Color script generator
+# Colorscript generator

-Display image in the terminal or generate color script.
+Display image in the terminal or generate colorscript.
 Inspired by and based on [Phoney badger's pokemon-colorscripts ](https://gitlab.com/phoneybadger/pokemon-colorscripts)

 ## Description